le0kar0ub1/SecondBreath/README.md

 # SecondBreath

-x86 DOS bootloader wroten in GNU syntax assembly.
+x86 bootloader wroten in GNU syntax assembly.

 One of many minimal bootloader (which load the Kernel in higher half).

 # Dependencies